Ensign-College/tig-docker/README.md

 8. Restart `nginx` -> `sudo service nginx restart`
 9. Check if nginx accept changes and if is running correctly `nginx` -> `sudo service nginx status`

+### Telegraf, InfluxDB and Grafana with Docker

+1. Install docker on a Linux Machine: https://docs.docker.com/engine/install/ubuntu/
+2. After the installation is completed, make docker run with a non-root user.
+Use the following guide https://docs.docker.com/engine/install/linux-postinstall/
+3. Copy `.env.example` file to your local enviroment
+4. Rename `.env.example` file to `.env`
+5. Replace all necessary enviromental variables with the proper configuration values (credentials, bucket names, etc)
+6. Run `docker compose up -d` or `docker compose up` to build and run all services together
+7. Check that all services are running `docker ps`

 ### Testing and Visualizing Data on InfluxDB

 As a good practice, we should test if the Telegraf agent is gathering data into InfluxDB.
 The following is also the process of creating customized queries.
-1. Go to `http://[IPADDRESS]:8086` and log in with the corresponding credentials
+1. Go to `http://{SERVER_IPADDRESS}:8086` and log in with the corresponding credentials
 2. Go to Buckets; we should see at least 3 buckets. `_monitoring` and `_tasks` are InfluxDB system buckets.
 And the other bucket should be the bucket where we are putting and retrieving data.
 NOTE: the probable name for this bucket should be `proxmox`
 3. The first column (FROM) is the bucket name.
 All the next following columns are filters.
 In the first filter, we could select our input (from the `telegraf.conf`), which is called `proxmox`.
 This input plugin collects data from each ProxMox VM or container.
 After selecting filters, click `SUBMIT` to see if everything works in real time.
 To see what the collected metrics or tags go to https://github.com/influxdata/telegraf/blob/master/plugins/inputs/proxmox/README.md
 ![InlfuxDB Sample Data](/img/influxdb_sample_data.png "InlfuxDB Sample Data")